 Start writing your story!
 This time, don't stop (well, except to do your normal everyday routine)!
 Write continuously until you either reach a stopping point or can't think of anything else to write.
 This will excite you and get your mind ready to write the rest of your book.

 If you ever run out of things to write about while writing a book, or can't come up with anything else to add to your content (this happens way to often too), good novel writing tips can be expanded into idea generation.
 If your ideas run dry, this is a great place to get them going again.

 The preceding steps should help you grasp the ideas your subconscious mind gives you at any given moment.
 Use those steps to assemble your best selling fiction novel!

 Jason W. Moser is a self-published author and master niche website manager.
 He has published several books and self-help articles for fiction writers including Seven Novel Writing Tips to Help You Develop New Ideas for Your Fiction Books!.
-Jason has retired from the Navy and now lives in Chesapeake, Virginia with his wife.
+Jason has retired from the Navy and now lives in Chesapeake, Virginia with his wife and son.